View Janice Brennan's Obituary on https://www.theintell.com/ and share memories

 |

-She was the sister of Greg Lovell, Lorraine Thompson and Doris Harrison.
-Also surviving are her two grandchildren, Aronel and Ashley Brennan and one great granddaughter.

-Janice's memorial service will be held at a later date do to the Covid19 Pandemic.
+Janice's memorial services will be held at a later date do to the Covid19 Pandemic.